Relax in the wonderful Bavarian countryside

 You may wish to simply relax in the hotel and make use of its leisure facilities, or perhaps take advantage of one of the many well-marked walking trails into the Bavarian countryside.

 Today we travel by Standard Class train to visit Munich.
 As the capital of Bavaria, the city has a wonderful collection of museums, art galleries and architectural treasures - along with a fantastic selection of excellent shops and restaurants.
 We enjoy a guided tour to introduce the sights of the city, before enjoying time to explore at leisure.
-Be sure to visit Marienplatz, the city's historic centre and still its vibrant hub today.
+Be sure to visit Marienplatz, the city's historic center and still its vibrant hub today.
 Here you can see the impressive neo-Gothic Town Hall, or you could take the lift up one of the copperdomed towers of Munich's imposing cathedral, the Frauenkirche, for great views over the city.

 To enjoy a true German culinary experience, the Hofbräuhaus is a must for a typical Bavarian meal accompanied by the local brew.
 Perhaps you'd like to visit Munich's Englischer Garten or English Garden.
-Set in the centre of the city this expansive green space of 1.4 square miles is a social hub, popular meeting place for the locals and a fantastic area for travellers to shelter from the bustle of busy Munich.
+Set in the center of the city this expansive green space of 1.4 square miles is a social hub, popular meeting place for the locals and a fantastic area for travelers to shelter from the bustle of busy Munich.
 The Kleinhesselohler See is a lake within the garden and offers an enchanting spot to visit and take lunch.
 Alternatively you could visit Munich's BMW Museum.
 A popular attraction, this museum houses a collection of classic BMWs.
 The exterior architecture, clad in chrome, makes for a striking sight.

-Today we enjoy one of the region's most popular rail journeys, as we take an excursion on the Zugspitze Railway, reaching the summit of Zugspitze - which at 9,718 ft (2,962 m) is the highest mountain in Germany.
-Our train departs from the town centre and climbs along the mountain base, passing the Eibsee Lake on its way to the Zugspitzplatt, situated by the impressive Schneeferner glacier - Germany's largest.
+Today we enjoy one of the region's most popular rail journeys, as we take an excursion on the Zugspitze Railroad, reaching the summit of Zugspitze - which at 9,718 ft (2,962 m) is the highest mountain in Germany.
+Our train departs from the town center and climbs along the mountain base, passing the Eibsee Lake on its way to the Zugspitzplatt, situated by the impressive Schneeferner glacier - Germany's largest.

 From here our journey continues by cable car (weather permitting) high above the dense forests to the very summit of Zugspitze.
 The rocky peak offers breathtaking panoramic views over Bavaria, Switzerland, Austria and Italy.